I’ve admittedly always been more of a natural spender, and my sister was born a saver. I’ve always admired that about her!

 These seemingly small actions add up over a month or a few months.
 Seven dollars a day saved from a Starbucks run is over $200 a month.
 Dinners with cocktails (and babysitters lol) add up even faster!

 I’ve been making coffee at home for months now, trying to save money, and I honestly love the ritual of it now so much I probably will just keep doing it because it’s more fun.

 Do a shopping freeze.
 I love shopping, but I had benefitted so much from taking shopping freezes.
 This year, I am taking kind of an extreme one by only buying used clothing.
 I do save a lot of money, but I also think it’s good for my mind.

 Being constantly in a shopping mindset is not healthy.
 That’s more obvious than ever to me now as I’ve had a little break from it.
 Instead of scrolling shopping websites at night, I scroll Pinterest for ideas and recipes.

 It feels good.
 I don’t miss it.
 And it’s great saving a lot of money we can use for more important priorities.

 Go through your online banking (or credit card statement) and highlight everything you can cut out.
 If you haven’t tried this lately, it’s a game changer!
 Each time I go through our online banking, I find subscriptions we can cancel and things we can cut out or minimize.
 A lot of the time it’s things we won’t even miss!

 Make a list of free ideas.
-My daughter and I go to the library every Saturday now.
+My daughters and I go to the library every Saturday now.
 Anytime I want a book, I go on the library website and reserve it.
-It’s saving us money, but it’s also something that’s entertaining and a positive part of our week every week.
+It’s saving us money, but it’s also something that’s entertaining and a positive part of our week.
 Make a list of things you can do that don’t cost money.